Sex Abuse Haunts Former Olympic Swim Hopeful

 Mr. Curl was never prosecuted, but he did agree to pay her family $150,000 in compensation.
 We have reviewed what we understand to be the document that outlines this.
-In the document, Kelley Curran and her family agreed not to talk about this, but Kelley Curran, now 43 years old, has decided to speak out publicly.
-Her charges were first disclosed in the Washington Post last week and Kelley Curran joins us now.
+In the document, Kelley Currin and her family agreed not to talk about this.
+But Kelley Currin, now 43 years old, has decided to speak out publicly.
+Her charges were first disclosed in the Washington Post last week.

-CURRAN: You know, the timing of these things - you never know for sure.
-I had no idea that it was going to break exactly when it did, but I'm doing well and I've had a lot of support from a lot of different people all over the country and so I'm doing well.
+CURRIN: You know, the timing of these things, you never know for sure.
+I had no idea that it was going to break exactly when it did.
+But I'm doing well, and I've got - I've had a lot of support from a lot of different people, all over the countr.
+And so I'm doing well.

 MARTIN: Why did you decide to speak out now?

-CURRAN: Oh, no. They knew.
+CURRIN: Oh, no. They knew.
 They knew.
-I can not tell you the number of people that have come forward and said, you know, we're sorry.
-Not just in the last, you know, week, but over the last 20 years, I've had - or the last 10 years, I've had - through different social media outlets, I've had people come forward and say, you know, I feel horrible about this.
-I couldn't do anything.
-I didn't know what to do.
+I cannot tell you the number of people that have come forward and said - you know - we're sorry.
+Not just in the last, you know, week, but over the last 20 years, I've had - or the last 10 years, I've had, through different social media outlets, I've had people come forward and say, you know, I feel horrible about this; I couldn't do anything; I didn't know what to do.
 And these were mostly, you know, teammates and, you know, peers.
-It wasn't - I have never received a message like that from a coach or anything, but they knew.
+They - it wasn't - I have never received a message like that from a coach or anything.
+But they knew.

 MARTIN: How did it start?

-CURRAN: You know, the coach-athlete relationship, at least in swimming - I know that other sports may be different.
-But, in swimming, it is - maybe I should just speak for myself, but it's sacred.
+CURRIN: You know, the coach-athlete relationship - at least in swimming; I know that other sports may be different - but in swimming, it is - maybe I should just speak for myself, but it's sacred.
 I mean, it is - you're with that coach so much.
-You're in the water four to five hours a day and, as a 12-year-old, I looked at Rick as - he was my hero.
+You're in the water four to five hours a day.
+And as a 12-year-old, I looked at Rick as - he was my hero.
 I mean, I just - he had my ticket to being the swimmer that I really wanted to be.

-And, you know, my family - I grew up in an athletic family and we all, as a family, placed all our eggs in the basket of, you know, swimming for the United States.
-I mean, we all were - we were just a swim family and so Rick would just - I think, before anything inappropriate happened, I knew that he really like me.
+And, you know, my family - I grew up in an athletic family.
+And we all, as a family, placed all our eggs in the basket of, you know, swimming for the United States.
+I mean, we all were - we were just a swim family.
+And so Rick would just - I think before anything inappropriate happened, I knew that he really liked me.
 I mean, he would - I think he favored me.
-I think he would joke around more with me than he did other girls and, you know, he would hug me and, I mean, he would hug me in public.
+I think he would joke around more with me than he did other girls and, you know, he would hug me and - I mean, he would hug me in public.

 MARTIN: How did the sex start?

-CURRAN: That was very gradual, as well.
-One of the very first times, there was a swimathon and the person that raised the most money got to go out to dinner with Rick.
-That was the prize.
-And the Redskins were playing on a Sunday and, every time the Redskins scored, my grandmother would call and say, oh, they just scored again.
-Well, that's another - I don't remember what she gave.
-Fifty or a hundred dollars.
+CURRIN: That was very gradual as well.
+One of the very first times, there was a swimathon.
+And the person that raised the most money got to go out to dinner with Rick; that was the prize.
+And the Redskins were playing on a Sunday, and every time the Redskins scored, my grandmother would call and say, oh, they just scored again; well, that's another - I don't remember what she gave; 50- or a hundred dollars.

 MARTIN: And this is in your house?

-MARTIN: Because you know what I think I'm thinking and what a lot of other people are thinking is - where are your parents when all this was going on?
+MARTIN: Because you know what I think - I'm thinking, and what a lot of other people are thinking, is where are your parents when all this is going on?

-CURRAN: They were asleep and they just - I mean, they had no reason to suspect him of anything.
+CURRIN: They were asleep, and they just - I mean, they had no reason to suspect him of anything.

-MARTIN: Now, we're going to take a short break, but please stay with us and we will continue our conversation with Kelley Curran in just a few minutes.
-This is TELL ME MORE from NPR News.
+MARTIN: Now, we're going to take a short break, but please stay with us, and we will continue our conversation with Kelley Currin in just a few minutes.
+This is TELL ME MORE, from NPR News.
 I'm Michel Martin.